This post may contain affiliate links. Please read our disclosure policy.

 If your blender is low-powered, then it might find it hard to deal with all the frozen ingredients – make sure to put the liquid closest to the blades, along with the softest ingredients, to help get it going.

-Best Liquids for blending smoothies
+Best liquids for blending smoothies

 I like using dairy-free alternatives when making smoothies.
 Homemade nut and seed milks are perfect choices.
 When choosing which liquid to blend the smoothie in, be mindful of the high calories count in some of them, like coconut milk.
-I love using almond milk or hemp milk – or for this tropical smoothie, you might even like coconut water, for a lighter, sweeter taste.
+I love using homemade almond milk or homemade hemp milk – or for this tropical smoothie, you might even like coconut water, for a lighter, sweeter taste.

 You can control the thickness of the smoothie by adding more or less liquid of choice (also frozen fruits and veggies will naturally thicken the shake).
 I sometimes like to reduce the liquid content and eat my smoothie in a bowl, enjoying a slow sit-down breakfast.
 I can top my smoothie bowl with a few nutritious extras without going overboard.
 These could be shredded coconut, shelled hemp seeds, homemade granola, dragonfruit balls, other fruit, chia seeds and even edible flowers.